Disney Adventures in the Magic Kingdom

 Developer: Capcom Publisher: Capcom Released: 1990 Genre: Platformer

 Disney Adventures in the Magic Kingdom is an unusual release.
 As essentially an advertisement for the Disney World theme parks it should be awful.
 Who wants to play a video game about a theme park when they could actually go there in person?
 Me, that’s who.
 As a poor kid growing up I only saw Disney World in commercials.
 So experiencing those in game form had to do.
-I’m not going to say that this is an essential NES title but it is far more entertaining than Mickey Mousecapade and LJN’s output.
-That still doesn’t mean it is worth buying however.
+I am not going to say that this is an essential NES title but it is far more entertaining than Mickey Mousecapade and LJN’s output.
+That still does not mean it is worth buying however.

 Adventures in the Magic Kingdom 001 Adventures in the Magic Kingdom 002 Adventures in the Magic Kingdom 003